 The findings were published in the journal Carginogenesis.

 Inhibiting drug resistance pathways

-Cancer stem cells are believed to be the main culprit in the development of chemotherapy resistance in the treatment of PDAC; studies have suggested that they have the ability to escape chemotherapy, and that they may be the main cause of metastasis.
+Cancer stem cells are believed to be the main culprit in the development of chemotherapy resistance in the treatment of PDAC;

 However, as the authors of the new study explain, other research has shown that curcumin may block this acquired chemoresistance, although the precise molecular mechanisms for this potential benefit are unknown.